 Giving and receiving feedback and criticism is hard.
 And yet it is central to everything you do.

 I received a tweet asking whether I had written anything about managing manuscript edits.
-I have a class available that helps with the emotional aspects of that process, and leads you through the process of making decisions (Dealing with Criticism, also available in the Resource Room for members of … [Read more...] about Communicating manuscript edits
+I have a class available that helps with the emotional aspects of that process, and leads you through the process of making decisions (Dealing with Criticism, recording available for members of the Academic … [Read more...] about Communicating manuscript edits

 I received a tweet asking whether I had written anything about managing manuscript edits.
 You need to figure out how to manage the work involved in revising the manuscript once you've made those decisions.
 And you'll need to write a letter to the editor when you resubmit.
-If you are procrastinating … [Read more...] about Managing Manuscript Edits
+In November 2019, I … [Read more...] about Managing Manuscript Edits

-As I was preparing the class on Dealing With Reviewer Comments (now available in the Resource Room for members of the Academic Writing Studio), I asked some friends and colleagues to recommend resources for dealing with feedback.
-That's how I discovered Liz Lerman's Critical Response … [Read more...] about Why questions are useful in feedback
+As I was preparing the class on Dealing With Reviewer Comments (recording available for members of the Academic Writing Studio), I asked some friends and colleagues to recommend resources for dealing with feedback.
+That's how I discovered Liz Lerman's Critical Response Process.
+Lerman developed … [Read more...] about Why questions are useful in feedback